svgeesus/ondesModulaire/offsets/offsets.md

 ## Vref

 Use a 6-pin vref board connector for flexibility. +12V, -12V, 5V force, 5V sense, 0v force, 0V sense?
 Non-kelvin Vrefs can just tie the force and sense together.
 Allows anything from a cheapo vref to an LM399 board.
 Or just use a simple Vref, 0V connection which is sufficient here; stability more important than absolute value.
 Can still tie the gnd connection to the load, per *Standard Series Mode* figure.
-May also help to add insulation to prevent turbulent air flow.
+May also help to add thermal insulation to prevent turbulent air flow.

 ### LTLT1236-5